Judge: ‘Shame’ on state for shirking mail voting order

 The judge also said she is looking into another order for state officials to instruct counties what to do and say when someone requests an absentee ballot due to COVID-19.

 Nashville, for one, is already sending out absentee ballots.
-Shelby County, which includes Memphis, and Knox County, which include Knoxville, are still in the process of finalizing their ballots for the Aug.
+Shelby County, which includes Memphis, and Knox County, which includes Knoxville, are still in the process of finalizing their ballots for the Aug.
 6 primary and haven’t sent out absentee ballots yet for that reason, local officials have said.

 “If it is a complete application, and an application from an eligible voter whose signature is verified, then they are accepting that application regardless of the reason that is posted on there,” said Janet Kleinfelter of the attorney general’s office.
 “Then, if they have ballots, because not all counties yet have their ballots, they are mailing those ballots out.”

 Plaintiffs attorneys questioned that claim.
-They cited a Knox County voter, Hannah Benjamin, who said she submitted an absentee application Tuesday, and heard from a county election official after she left her party and reason for voting by mail blank.
+They cited a Knox County voter, Hannah Benjamin, who said she submitted an absentee application Tuesday, and heard from a county election official after she accidentally didn’t note which party’s ballot she wanted and her reason for absentee voting.

 In court declarations, both of them said the official, David Twiggs, told her a judge could reverse the COVID-19 option.
 If that occurred and a ballot had already been mailed to her, Benjamin would need to vote provisionally if she wanted to vote in person, or she would risk a felony for double voting, Twiggs said in his declaration.